 Dandasana is a simple sitting yoga posture.
 We have no reference in medieval yoga texts.
 Hence, this is a posture of recent origin.
-However the nineteenth century yoga text Sritattvanidhi describes a pose with this name.
-But it is a different version that differs from the one we know it today.
+However, the nineteenth-century yoga text Sritattvanidhi describes a pose with this name.
+But it is a different version that differs from the one we know today.

 Though this posture is a seated posture, it is not used for meditation or Pranayama.
 Moreover, this posture is the starting position for many other seated postures.

-Postures like Merudandasana and Chaduranga Dandasana are popular among this group of Asanas.
+Postures like Merudandasana and Chaturanga Dandasana are popular among this group of Asanas.

 |English Name||Staff Pose|

 In Sanskrit, Danda means a stick or staff.
 Asana means a sitting position.
 Therefore this posture gets the name Staff Pose in English.

 Furthermore, the legs are put on the floor like a staff.
 That is why call this yoga posture by this name.

 It is not hard to perform a category that involves cumbersome twists and bends.
 So, there is no big risk in taking this posture for practice.
 Yet, those who have issues either in their back or in their arms should take care of.